 What are the world’s favorite words?
 It’s a great question because there’s no one way to answer it.
 Everyone can – and does – have an opinion.
-If we turn to great authors for inspiration, J.R.R.
-Tolkien and Edgar Allen Poe both claimed cellar door as the most beautiful word combination in the English language.
-Shakespeare was particularly sweet on "sweet", while Joseph Conrad was obsessed with impenetrable.
+If we turn to great authors for inspiration, both J.R.R.
+Tolkien and Edgar Allen Poe claimed cellar door as the most beautiful word combination in the English language.
+Shakespeare was particularly sweet on “sweet”, while Joseph Conrad was obsessed with impenetrable.
+But favorite words and most beautiful words aren’t necessarily the same thing.

 Many words were seemingly chosen because they’re fun, quirky or lexically appealing.
 Papagei (“parrot” in German), porridge, ludicrous, twinkle, flip-flop, pompon (French for “pompom”) and ananas (“pineapple” in various languages) are all quite playful.
 Staubsauger or ‘dust-sucker’, the German word for vacuum-cleaner, deserves an honorable mention.
 This trend should come as no surprise: when you learn a foreign language you often appreciate its idiosyncrasies more than a native speaker would.

 Unique and untranslatable words were also very popular, with a particularly German focus.
 Two entrants chose Fernweh, a German word that means longing for faraway places – and another chose a less well-used synonym, Wanderlust.
-Schadenfreude made an appearance, as well as Weltanschauung (a particular world view) and Kummerspeck, excess weight gained from emotional overeating – literally ‘grief bacon’.
-Other untranslatable words included mångata, the roadlike reflection of the moon on water, and inshallah.
+Schadenfreude made an appearance, as well as Weltanschauung (a particular world view) and Kummerspeck (excess weight gained from emotional overeating – literally ‘grief bacon’).
+Other untranslatable words included mångata, a Swedish word to describe the road-like reflection of the moon on water, and inshallah – the Arabic word for ‘if God wills it’.

 There were a great many videos to do with love and happiness: English words included happy, heart, together, peace, and hope, German had heiraten and Liebespaar (“to marry” and “a married couple”), while Spanish speakers contributed juntos and abrázame (“together” and “hold me”).
 Naturally there was a cat video for the word cute.